sweettpickle/libft/README.md

 # libft
-Progect's description you find in file "libft.en.pdf"
+Project's description you find in file "libft.en.pdf"